Phineapple18/GhostSpectator/README.md

 - enablevoicechat - Enable listening to chosen voicechat(s).
 Usage: ghost/scp/spectator/all
 - ghostme - Spawn yourself as a Ghost or change back to Spectator.
 - givefirearm - Give yourself a firearm or print a list of available firearms.
 Usage: Item ID/Itemtype/list
+- toyareateleport - Teleport to an area, where you can spawn toys.
+Usage: AreaName/list

 ## Permissions
 - gs.duel - allows a player to use *player* and *accept* commands